nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 | Shutdown | Supply (BAT) | 4.17V  |
 |     | Current | 1.60 mA    |
 |    | Power | 6.67 mW   |

-**Setting USB VBUS Current Draw**

-The current draw limit of VBUS can be set by software.
-Check the [AXP209 datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/AXP209_Datasheet_v1.0en.pdf). for more information starting on page 33.
-The setting options are 100mA, 500mA, 900mA and "no limit".
-"900mA" is what C.H.I.P.
-Pro is set to by default upon boot.
-Keep in mind that, if you set the current limit and the current draw exceeds the threshold, C.H.I.P. will shut down.

 ### Battery and BTS Pin